Upsampling DINOv2 features for unsupervised vision tasks and weakly supervised materials segmentation: Results discussion

 Next we trained classifiers on partial labels across a set of six cells that cover the range of variation in the dataset, namely varying exposure, presence of background cells and multiple nuclei per cell.
 We then apply these trained classifiers to the rest of the (unlabelled) dataset and measure the mIoU for the three classes (background, nucleus, cell) relative to the ground truth annotations, presenting the results in Table \ref{tab:wss} and some example predictions on unseen data in Figure \ref{fig:wss_preds}.
 The stride of the ViT model was set to 4.
 The labels and cells used to train the classifiers are available in Figure \ref{fig:supp_wss_labels}.

 We note a CRF\cite{EFFICIENT_CRF} was used to improve the segmentations for the case study, results without a CRF can be found in Section \ref{sec:supp_wss}.
 Also included in Section \ref{sec:supp_wss} are more example segmentations on unlabelled cells, both with and without a CRF.
 Our method using the DINOv2 features shows markedly better performance across the dataset than the standard classical features + random forest approach.
 We attribute this to the richer feature space allowing concepts like interiority and foreground/background distinction to be expressed.
+A figure showing the resolution increase as the stride is reduced and transforms are added is available in Section \ref{sec:supp_transforms_wss}.